-An analogous example for the endogenous version was provided by LeGrand [16].
+An analogous example for the endogenous version was provided in (LeGrand 2004).
 These examples illustrate a general guideline to manipulating a minimax election: If there are candidates of which the majority disapproves, a voter may be able to vote safely in favor of those candidates to force more agreement with his relatively controversial choices.
-Put another way, if the minimax set can be seen as a kind of average of all ballots, a voter can move his ballot farther away from the current consensus to drag it closer to his ideal outcome.
-The minimax solution is extremely sensitive to "outliers" compared to the minisum solution, in much the same way that the average of a sample of data is more sensitive to outliers than the median.